 Santa Rosa Memorial Hospital provides access to the uninsured and underinsured by participating in Medicaid, also known as Medi-Cal in California.
-In FY22, the hospital received \$19,853,683 income from the Medi-Cal Hospital Quality Assurance Fee program.
-If it was not for the Hospital Quality Assurance Fee received, Unpaid cost of Medi-Cal would have been \$48,517,064.
+In FY23, Santa Rosa Memorial Hospital did not have a Medicaid shortfall.

 OUR COMMUNITY

 Description of Community Served